About this release

 Fixed issues

 • When the end user opens a published app and refreshes Citrix Workspace app, a duplicate instance of the published app appears.
-To apply the configuration settings, see Refresh store section.
+To apply the configuration settings, see the Refresh store section.
 [CVADHELP-22229]

 • In the multi-monitor mode, when you open a published app on the secondary monitor, mouse clicks might not behave as expected.
 [CVADHELP-21916]